MichaelZLai/frender/README.md

 To design a tool that: 1/ facilitates the recruitment of teachers by schools with French dual language and immersion programs, 2/ facilitates the job search for teachers and future teachers, and 3/ provides guidance regarding teaching requirements and certification necessary to become a teacher in existing French dual language and immersion programs.

 ## Team
-Yeshwant Chillakuru
+-Yeshwant Chillakuru
-Jeff Leon
+-Jeff Leon
-Eric Green
+-Eric Green
-Michael Lai
+-Michael Lai

 ## Technologies
-Server: Node
+-Server: Node
-DB: Mongodb
+-DB: Mongodb
-Front End: TBD
+-Front End: TBD